 Follow in Dr David Livingstone's footsteps as you tour the island, hear about its history, experience luxury dining, and soak up the sights.
 In certain seasons you can even swim in Angel or Devil's Pool on the very edge of the waterfall.

-Your tour begins on the river deck of the Royal Livingstone Hotel where early arrivals can relax and have a glass of wine before departing by boat for Livingstone Island.
+Your tour begins by departing by boat for Livingstone Island from the Livingstone island Launch Site.
 Our guides will let you in on the incredible history of the island as you follow the footsteps of Dr David Livingstone all the way to the edge of the waterfall.
 Depending on river heights, prepare to be drenched in the spray from the Falls or watch a rainbow stretch across the open gorge.
 Those who wish can even take a dip in Devil’s Pool or Angel's Pool, and everybody completes the experience with a 5-star gourmet meal prepared for you on the island itself.Play Video

 Archaeological diggings around the Falls have yielded stone artefacts that date back some 3 million years.
 However, it was only in November of 1855 that the Scottish explorer Dr David Livingstone travelled down the Zambezi River to see for himself the spot that the indigenous people called Mosi oa Tunya, or The Smoke that Thunders.
 Members of the local Makolo tribe transported Livingstone to the Falls in canoes, so that his first sighting of the largest waterfall in the world was from an island right at the heart of the falling water.